Higher Education Expense That Qualify for Tax Breaks

 If you want to head back to school, or help pay for a child or grandchild's educational expenses, you ought to know that certain types of expenses qualify for special tax treatment.
 Many retirement accounts and college savings accounts have rules that allow for special tax treatment for withdrawals that are used for qualified higher education expenses (QHEE).

+529 plans and Roth IRAs allow you to grow funds tax-free if distributions are used for QHEE.
 In addition, early IRA withdrawals (before age 59 1/2) used for QHEE will be exempt from the 10% early withdrawal penalty tax, although the amount withdrawn would still be subject to ordinary income taxes.

 The IRS website defines qualified higher education expenses as:

 "tuition, fees, books, supplies, and equipment required for the enrollment or attendance of a student at an eligible educational institution.
 They also include expenses for special needs services incurred by or for special needs students in connection with their enrollment or attendance.
 In addition, if the individual is at least a half-time student, room and board are qualified higher education expenses."